Advice for sole traders and company directors in Northern Ireland struggling with business cash flow problems

 However, this does not mean that you do not need to address your business’s financial concerns.
 No matter how bad you feel the situation is, there is a solution out there to help solve the issues you are currently facing.
 It is vital that you speak to a licensed insolvency practitioner as soon as your company begins to experience financial difficulties.

-An insolvency practitioner will be able to talk you through the different options which may be open to you and recommend the most appropriate course of action.
+An insolvency practitioner will be able to talk you through the different options which may be open to you and your business and recommend the most appropriate course of action.
 Insolvency procedures come in various forms; some aiming to rescue the business, while others help you bring your company to a formal end.

-If you believe your business would be able to turn a good profit if only it wasn’t battling against its current debt problems, you may be able to consider a formal insolvency procedure called a Company Voluntary Arrangement (CVA).
 In its simplest terms, a CVA is a legally-binding formal repayment plan a company enters into with its creditors.
 This allows for the outstanding debt to be cleared through a series of affordable monthly instalments, instantly easing cash flow pressure and allowing trade to continue.
 The idea is that current debts are paid using future profits; this means that only those businesses which have a realistic prospect of achieving future profitability will be able to consider this type of procedure.

 Unfortunately, sometimes a company’s financial problems are at such a level where there is no option but to cease trading and wind up the company’s affairs in an orderly manner.
 An insolvency practitioner will be able to place your company into liquidation through a process known as a Creditors’ Voluntary Liquidation (CVL).
 The appointed insolvency practitioner will gather all the company’s assets including cash at bank, sell any physical property, and distribute the proceeds to outstanding creditors.
 Any debts remaining after this will be written off and the company will be struck off the register held at Companies House.